-This Ray Stephenson and Buddy Owens penned break-up lament finds Blake Shelton pairing up with his wife and fellow Country singer Miranda Lambert.
-However, despite the interest in the duet between the newly wedded couple, Shelton admitted it was unlikely to get radio airplay due to the red tape involved when a song features artists from different labels - Shelton is with Warner Music Nashville, while Lambert is signed to Sony Music Nashville.
+This Ray Stephenson and Buddy Owens penned breakup lament finds Blake Shelton pairing up with his wife (at the time) and fellow country singer Miranda Lambert.
+Despite the interest in the duet between the newly wedded couple, Shelton admitted it was unlikely to get radio airplay due to the red tape involved when a song features artists from different labels - Shelton was with Warner Music Nashville, while Lambert was signed to Sony Music Nashville.

 ,' because looking back, Trace [Adkins] probably knew he was leaving his label and then everything worked out where it could be a single," he continued.
 "Otherwise, that probably would have never happened, and I can't imagine where my career would be without that song."